awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/welcome.rst

 |TVS|
 =====

-The |TVS| is a plugin for the Visual Studio IDE that makes it easier for you to develop, debug, and deploy .NET applications that use Amazon Web Services.
+The |TVSlong| is a plugin for the Visual Studio IDE that makes it easier for you to develop, debug, and deploy .NET applications that use Amazon Web Services.
 The |TVS| is supported for Visual Studio versions 2013 and later.
 For details about how to download and install the kit, see :ref:`install`.